risk-first/website/Purpose-Development-Team.md

 Second, while you know ahead-of-time the chances of winning at roulette, you can only guess at the [balance of risk](Glossary.md#balance-of-risk) for owning Berkshire Hathaway stock for the next quarter, even if you are armed with the above chart.
 Generally, owning shares has a net-positive [balance of risk](Glossary.md#balance-of-risk):  on average you're more likely to make money than lose money, but it's not guaranteed - past performance is no indication of future performance.

 Another question relating to this graph might be:  which firm is generating the most value?
-Certainly, the area under the Berkshire Hathaway curve is more, but there is a bigger downside too.
+Certainly, the area under the Berkshire Hathaway curve is larger but there is a bigger downside too.
 Is it possible that Berkshire Hathaway generates more value while taking on more risk?

 When we consider buying a stock, we are going to build a model of the [balance of risks](Glossary.md#balance-of-risk) (perhaps on a spreadsheet, or in our heads).
 This will be dependent on our own preferences and experience (our [Internal Model](Glossary.md#internal-model) if you will).